Temple Hopping in Chiang Mai, Thailand

 It was mostly destroyed, perhaps by an earthquake in the 16th or 18th century, no one really knows for sure but it is an interesting place to chill in the shade or chat to a monk.

-Temple Hopping and Street Food Snacking
+Street Food Snacking

-On Sundays almost the whole of the old town comes alive with the Sunday Walking Street Market.
+After all that temple hopping I was feeling pretty hungry.
+Luckily, on Sundays almost the whole of the old town comes alive with the Sunday Walking Street Market.
 Many of the temples in Chiang Mai’s Old City host food stalls in their courtyards so you can combine temple hopping and snacking on tasty, cheap street food at the same time!